stevebasher/todo/README.md

 `todo` Print the current tasks in the todo list.

-`todo add item1 item2 ...` Add the items given to the list.
+`todo add "Task 1" "Task 2" ...` Add the items given to the list.
 If no items are given, the add-item environment is started, which is better for adding more than a couple of items.

 `todo edit #` Replace the text of the item.

 `todo check #` Marks the items with [X].

-`todo rm #` Removes the items completely from the list.
+`todo rm #` Removes the items from the list.
+Use `all` instead of number references to remove every item.

 `todo important #` Makes the items important, highlighting them yellow and adding a (i) suffix.